Recras/online-booking-js/README.md

 # Recras Integration Library
 Version: 2.0.9

+## To start
+**Note:** This library has been deprecated in favour of integrating book processes.
+You can still use it, but there not be any feature updates.
+Other updates are unlikely.
+Usage of this library may not work for every Recras instance.

-JavaScript library for easy integration of online booking of packages, contact form, and voucher sales.
-While it is still possible to integrate using this library, all uses are deprecated in favour of book processes.
-Usage may not work for every Recras instance.
+This JavaScript library allows for easy integration of online booking of packages, contact forms, and selling product vouchers.
+You **cannot** use this library to integrate book processes or for selling credit vouchers.

 ## Getting started
 ### Online booking of packages